COMP1100-7110-2025-s2/Wed_2pm_Team_05/Documents/Iteration_1/test_cards.md

 **INTERVIEW QUESTIONS**
 1. If you could improve the course selection process, would you?
 How?
 2. Do you think there should be more information available about the course?
-If so, what information?
+If so, what kind of information?
 3. Have you ever done a course that you thought was necessary for your degree, but wasn’t?
-If so, what caused this to happen?
+If so, what do you think caused this to happen?